Decoding Chinese Politics

 He Weidong (May 1957) is the second-ranked CMC Vice Chairman and a Politburo member.
 Xi knows He from when the latter worked as a military leader in both Fujian and Zhejiang while Xi was a leader of those provinces from the mid-1990s to the mid-2000s.
 Xi promoted He from outside the CCP Central Committee directly to the Politburo, a rare double-skip promotion that suggests both political closeness and policy importance.
 He is the first former Commander of the PLA Eastern Theater Command (or its predecessor, the Nanjing Military Region) to serve as a CMC Vice Chairman since the Mao era.
 This command includes responsibility for PLA operations in the Taiwan Strait, and He Weidong is thought to have planned China’s large-scale military exercises after US House Speaker Nancy Pelosi visited Taiwan in August 2022.
 He will bring expertise in Taiwan operations to CMC and Politburo meetings, though likely less to prepare for a near-term invasion than to build longer-term advantage through well-calibrated deterrence and gray-zone tactics.
 He is an army general and previously commanded the Western Theater Command Ground Force, the Shanghai Garrison, and the old Jiangsu Military District.

-Li Shangfu (February 1958) is the first-ranked ordinary CMC member and both a State Councilor and the Minister of National Defense.
-He has no direct ties to Xi in his career, but he is considered a member of Xi’s “Military-Industrial Gang” of rapidly elevated technocrats, having spent 10 years as a major general after 2006 before winning promotion to lieutenant general in 2016 and then general in 2019.
+Li Shangfu (February 1958) was appointed the first-ranked ordinary CMC member and both a State Councilor and the Minister of National Defense following the 20th Party Congress.
+But he disappeared from public view in late August 2023, reportedly after being placed under investigation for corruption, and was stripped of his government positions in October 2023.
+Li has no direct ties to Xi in his career, but he was considered a member of Xi’s “Military-Industrial Gang” of rapidly elevated technocrats, having spent 10 years as a major general after 2006 before winning promotion to lieutenant general in 2016 and then general in 2019.
 He is an aerospace engineer who worked for more than 30 years as a rocket scientist at the PLA Xichang Satellite Launch Center in Sichuan Province, including about 10 years as its leader.
 Li then moved to Beijing, where he held senior roles in the PLA General Armaments Department before serving as both Director of the CMC Equipment Development Department and the China Manned Space Program from 2017 to 2022.
-His current role suggests that technology is a rising priority in the PLA’s relations with foreign militaries.
-Li has been under US sanctions since 2018 for his role in buying fighter jets and missiles from Russia.
+Li was sanctioned by the U.S. in 2018 for his role in helping China buy fighter jets and missiles from Russia.

 Liu Zhenli (August 1964) is the second-ranked ordinary CMC member and the Chief of Staff of the CMC Joint Staff Department.
 Liu also lacks direct personal or professional ties to Xi, but, like Zhang Youxia, he is a combat veteran of the Sino-Vietnamese border conflict.
 Liu was most recently Commander of the PLA Ground Force, having previously served as Chief of Staff of the PLA Ground Force and of the People’s Armed Police after a long career climbing the army ranks.
 Liu plays a key role in joint operations, but his strong background in the ground forces suggests that other service branches such as the PLAN and PLAAF may struggle for influence in operational and administrative policymaking.